Jimi Hendrix’s 1965/66 Fender Stratocaster (Black, Monterey)

 Black Strat on Auction

-In 2012, a black Strat appeared on auction via Fame Bureau auctioneers (photos can be seen at Jimi Hendrix owned & played guitar – Liveauctoneers).
-According to the official info, the Strat was given to Jimi’s record company Anim Limited at some point, where it fell into the hands of James ‘Tappy’ Wright (Hendrix road manager).
+In 2012, a black Strat appeared at auction via Fame Bureau auctioneers (photos can be seen at Jimi Hendrix owned & played guitar – Liveauctioneers).
+According to the official info, the Strat was given to Jimi’s record company, Anim Limited, at some point, where it fell into the hands of James ‘Tappy’ Wright (Hendrix’s road manager).
 The guitar remained in Tappy’s hands until 2012.

-According to Tappy, this was the same black Stratocaster that Jimi played at Monterey.
+According to Tappy, this was the same black Stratocaster that Jimi played at Monterey—contradicting the earlier theory that the guitar was burned at the Ambassador Hotel.

 Jimi’s black Stratocaster photographed for the auction.
 Photo source: independent.co.uk